Marcel Wszołek

-Marcel Wszołek (born 11 March 2002) is a Polish professional footballer who plays for III liga club Zawisza Bydgoszcz.
+Marcel Wszołek (born 11 March 2002) is a Polish professional footballer.
 Primarily a midfielder, he can also play in defence.

 Biography

 Early years

 Born in Grudziądz, Wszołek started playing football with the youth sides of his local team Olimpia Grudziądz.
 He was prolific in his youth years with Olimpia, in one season scoring 24 goals in 15 appearances, including scoring 9 goals in a 29–0 win over ROL.KO Konojady.

 Lechia Gdańsk

 In 2016, he joined the Lechia Gdańsk Academy, where he started to take a deeper role on the pitch, playing more commonly as a midfielder or a defender instead of holding an attacking position.
 In 2018 he signed his first professional contract with Lechia, and started training with the Lechia Gdańsk II team.
 He made his Lechia II debut on 15 August 2018, playing the full game in a 5–0 win.
 Wszołek never managed to progress and break into the first team, but during two years at Lechia he made a total of 29 league appearances and scored three goals for the second team.
 Lechia opted to not extend his contract, allowing the player to leave on a free transfer.